do0gra/do0gra.github.io/delivery_asyncrat.md

 ![ss12_1](/assets/images/delivery_async/ss12_1.png)
 ![ss12_2](/assets/images/delivery_async/ss12_2.png)

-## Analysis of Javascript
+## Stage 3: JavaScript Loader Analysis

-Moving on to the javascript that was created "650594173.js", notice that the comments, function and variable names are also written in french.
-The functionality of the script can be understood by looking at keywords.

-Tracing the execution flow of the script:

-Entry point with first function call.
-Reads value from registry subkey "i" that was created by VBS script and passes this in to "verifierProcessus" function.
-This value was the string "AddInProcess32.exe".
+The JavaScript file `650594173.js` also contains French variable names and comments.
+By tracing key operations, we reconstruct its logic:
+1. Reads the `i` registry key (`AddInProcess32.exe`) and checks if the process is running via WMI.
+2. If not running, launches PowerShell and passes commands to decode and load a payload from registry.

 ![ss13](/assets/images/delivery_async/ss13.png)

-Uses WMI to check if process "AddInProcess32.exe" is running.
-Returns true if running, otherwise, false.
 <br>
 ![ss14](/assets/images/delivery_async/ss14.png)

-Executes Powershell, searches for the powershell process before calling the next function "envoyerCommandesPourArreterConhost"
+Executes Powershell, searches for the powershell process before calling the next function `envoyerCommandesPourArreterConhost`
 <br>
 ![ss15](/assets/images/delivery_async/ss15.png)

-Read the value from registry subkey "v" (created by VBS script), passes to the powershell process, enters and sleeps.
-The "v" value contains powershell commands the powershell command
+Read the value from registry subkey `v` (created by VBS script), passes to the powershell process, enters and sleeps.
+The `v` value contains powershell commands the powershell command
 ```ps
 {[}AppDomain{]}::CurrentDomain.Load{(}[Convert{]}::FromBase64String{(}{(}-join {(}Get-ItemProperty -LiteralPath 'HKCU:\Software\650594173' -Name 's'{)}.s | ForEach-Object {$_{[}-1..-{(}$_.Length{)}{]}}{)}{)}{)}; {[}a.a{]}::a{(}'650594173'{)}".
 ```

-After that, the string "Stop-Process -Name conhost -Force" is passed to the powershell process and enters.
+After that, the string `Stop-Process -Name conhost -Force` is passed to the powershell process and enters.
 <br>
 ![ss16](/assets/images/delivery_async/ss16.png)

-Notice that the powershell "loads" the base64-decoded reversed value from the 's' subkey (One of the hexadecimal strings defined in VBS script).
-It then calls a function in 'a'.
-But what is 'a'?
-The next step would be to dump out the data that was loaded for analysis.

-### Summary of Javascript
-The script checks if a "AddInProcess32.exe" process is running, if it is sleep for 10 seconds before checking again.
-Otherwise, run powershell with commands that decodes data from registry subkey 's' and loads the result in memory.
-Calls function 'a'.

-## Analysis of "s" Binary Data
-The decoded "s" binary data can be extracted out by following the operation performed in the powershell command.
-That is taking the value in the "s" registry subkey, reversing the value and base64 decode it.
+The powerhsell pulls base64-encoded, reversed data from subkey `s`, decodes it, loads it as a .NET assembly, and calls a method `a.a::a("650594173")`.

+## Stage 4: .NET Payload - Registry Subkey `s`

+Using the same PowerShell logic, we extract and reverse the `s` value from the registry, then base64-decode it to get a .NET binary.

 ![ss17](/assets/images/delivery_async/ss17.png)

 PE detective shows the binary as a .NET file, now we can decompile it using a .NET decompiler (eg. dnSpy) and examine the source code.
-We now know that the powershell script actually calls the 'a' function from the 'a' namespace after loading it, passing a string '650594173'.
+We now know that the powershell script actually calls the `a` function from the `a` namespace after loading it, passing a string `650594173`.

 ![ss18_1](/assets/images/delivery_async/ss18_1.png)

 ![ss18](/assets/images/delivery_async/ss18.png)

-"etape 1 passed lol" translates to "step 1 passed lol" The function loads another binary data that is read from the subkey 'r', and proceeds to call the function 'o' in the 'o' namespace.
-Herein, we shall name this as stage1.
+"etape 1 passed lol" translates to "step 1 passed lol"

-## Analysis of "r" Binary Data
-Drawing experience from analysis of "s" binary data, the decoded "r" binary data can be obtained by following the operation taken in stage1 - Reverse the data in "r" subkey and convert from hexadecimal and save it as a file.
-Thowing this file into dnSpy reveals this to be another .NET binary.
+The method `a.a()` loading additional data from subkey `r` and invoking `o.o()` from a new assembly.

+## Stage 5: .NET Payload - Registry Subkey `r`

+Repeating the decoding process for `r`, we retrieve another .NET binary.

 ![ss19](/assets/images/delivery_async/ss19.png)

-Function 'o' defined here.
-Checks for the .NET version present, taking the latest version (v4.0) if multiple versions exist and finds the "AddInProcess.exe" in the .NET folder.
-The function EPP.EP is a call to perform in-memory loading and running of PE executable files.
-So zooming in the parameters of the function call, we have the process path of 'AddInProcess32.exe' from the .NET folder and 'bytes' returned by a function 'GetBytes' which is left unknown.

 ![ss20](/assets/images/delivery_async/ss20.png)

-Function 'GetBytes' retrieve data from the 'segments' key, concatenates the 'segment' subkey and returns the result.
+Function `GetBytes` retrieve data from the `segments` key, concatenates the `segment` subkey and returns the result.

 ![ss21](/assets/images/delivery_async/ss21.png)

-Data from 'segments' key in the registry as shown here.
+Data from `segments` key in the registry as shown here.

 ![ss22](/assets/images/delivery_async/ss22.png)

-Concatenating the segment data gives the PE executable that is loaded.

-## Last Steps
-Decompiling this shows signs of a RAT tool.
+Within this next-stage payload:
+* The script identifies the highest available .NET version.
+* Locates `AddInProcess32.exe` in the .NET directory.
+* Uses `EPP.EP()` to inject and execute a PE file in-memory.
+* The executable bytes are retrieved from the `Segments` registry key by concatenating its subkeys.

+## Final Stage: AsyncRAT Deployment

+Decompiling the injected PE reveals characteristics of **AsyncRAT**.
 <br>
 ![ss23](/assets/images/delivery_async/ss23.png)

-Googling the name "Async RAT", the first result brought my attention. https://github.com/NYAN-x-CAT/AsyncRAT-C-Sharp/tree/master
+A quick search confirms the match:
+https://github.com/NYAN-x-CAT/AsyncRAT-C-Sharp/tree/master

-The folder structure in the github repository matches the decompiled structure.
+The source code and structure in the repository align with what we observed during reverse engineering.

 ![ss23_1](/assets/images/delivery_async/ss23_1.png)

-The configured settings are AES decrypted during runtime.
+The malware uses AES decryption at runtime to unpack its configuration.
 ![ss24](/assets/images/delivery_async/ss24.png)

-The encrypted settings from the sample.

 ![ss25](/assets/images/delivery_async/ss25.png)